Resolving Conflicts at Apliteni

-How Apliteni Creates the Right Environment to Resolve Conflict
+Apliteni Creates the Best Environment to Resolve Conflict3 min read

 Conflict is often perceived negatively, but it can be a golden opportunity for growth, and mutual understanding, thus making the product development process more efficient.
 The challenge lies not in the presence of conflict but in harnessing its potential for positive gains.

-All our employees have various backgrounds and experiences, so differences in perspectives are to be expected.
-This variety immensely contributes to the quality of our product, but it presents some interpersonal challenges as well.
+All our team members have various backgrounds and experiences, so differences in perspectives are to be expected.
+This variety immensely contributes to the quality of our products, but it presents some interpersonal challenges as well.

 We begin to handle potential conflicts during our hiring process as we look for people who share similar values: willingness to embrace new ideas, transparency, striving for continuous learning, open-mindedness, and having clear ambitions and objectives.
 We seek individuals who envision long-term association with us, focusing on nurturing and scaling relationships.